 BloodCenter of Wisconsin supports learning through active and didactic means.
-Clinical Education at BloodCenter advances medical and scientific knowledge of healthcare professionals by providing valuable educational opportunities that are accessible, of high quality and delivered by experts in the field.
+Clinical Education at BloodCenter advances medical and scientific knowledge of healthcare professions by providing valuable education opportunities that are accessible, of high quality and delivered by experts in the field.
+Our Vision

-Clinical Education at BloodCenter of Wisconsin will be a worldwide leader in advancing patient care by providing education relevant to the diagnosis and treatment of immunologic and hematologic disorders.
+Clinical Education at BloodCenter of Wisconsin will be a worldwide leader in advancing patient care by proving education relevant to the diagnosis and treatment of immunologic and hematologic disorders.

-BloodCenter has now launched a new web-based educational tool, beLearningTM, offered to physicians, laboratory professionals, nurses and scientists with programs focused on transfusion medicine, transplantation and benign hematology.
+BloodCenter has now launched a new web-based educational too, beLearningTM, offered to physicians, laboratory professionals, nurses and scientists with programs focused on transfusion medicine, transplantation and benign hematology.

-BloodCenter of Wisconsin offers day-long “wet workshops.”
-The aim of these programs is to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientists working in hospital blood banks/transfusion services.
+BloodCenter of Wisconsin offers day-long "wet workshops".
+The aim of these programs s to provide education in new skills and problem-resolution techniques for medical technologists/laboratory scientist working hospital blood banks/transfusion services.
 Participants perform, analyze, and interpret testing related to various topics in Immunohematology.
 These workshops are offered twice per year.

-BloodCenter of Wisconsin provides several lecture and seminar offerings throughout the year.
-Speakers include internal and external experts from a variety of disciplines.
+BloodCenter of Wisconsin provides several lecture and seminar offerings through the year.
+Speakers include internal and external experts form a variety of disciplines.
 Topics range from the latest advances in blood-related basic research to clinical application of diagnostic laboratory testing, and from quality processes in blood bank management to a review of the role of transfusion in managing sickle cell disease.

 Nursing seminars are designed to promote the education of nurses with a focus on indications for transfusion, transfusion reactions and blood component administration.
 Seminars may include information about specific diseases and the special transfusion needs for patients with those diseases.